-Collarile et al. (2017) investigated the risk of lung and bladder cancers among residents near a mixed coal-oil-fired power plant in Italy from 1995-2009.
+Collarile et al. (2017) investigated the risk of lung and bladder cancers among residents near a mixed coal-oil-fired power plant in Italy from 1995–2009.
 Power plant specific exposures to benzene, PM10, NO2 and SO2 were estimated based on point source emission reports.
 Yearly age-standardized incidence rates of both lung and bladder cancers were compared according to exposure tertile of each pollutant.
-Increasing exposure to benzene was significantly associated with increased risk of lung cancer among woman greater than 75 years of age (IRR: 1.86 [95% CI: 1.15, 3.00] intermediate tertile vs lowest tertile; IRR: 2.00 [95% CI: 1.23, 3.25] highest vs lowest tertile).
-Both NO2 and SO2 also showed significant increase in lung cancer risk (NO2- IRR: 1.70 [95% CI: 1.07, 2.71] intermediate vs lowest tertile; IRR: 1.72 [95% CI: 1.07, 2.77] highest vs lowest tertile; SO2- IRR: 1.55 [95% CI: 0.96, 2.49] intermediate vs lowest tertile; IRR: 1.71, [95% CI: 1.07, 2.73] highest vs lowest tertile).
-A linear relationship was also seen for bladder cancer among women in the greater than 75 age group for benzene (IRR: 2.39 [95% CI: 1.29, 4.44] intermediate vs lowest tertile; IRR: 1.94 [CI 95% CI: 1.01, 3.74] highest vs lowest tertile), and NO2 (IRR: 1.97 [95% CI: 1.07, 3.63] intermediate vs lowest tertile; IRR: 1.94, [95% CI: 1.03, 3.65] for highest vs lowest tertile).
+Increasing exposure to benzene was significantly associated with increased risk of lung cancer among woman greater than 75 years of age (IRR: 1.86 [95% CI: 1.15, 3.00] intermediate tertile vs. lowest tertile; IRR: 2.00 [95% CI: 1.23, 3.25] highest vs. lowest tertile).
+Both NO2 and SO2 also showed significant increase in lung cancer risk (NO2- IRR: 1.70 [95% CI: 1.07, 2.71] intermediate vs. lowest tertile; IRR: 1.72 [95% CI: 1.07, 2.77] highest vs. lowest tertile; SO2- IRR: 1.55 [95% CI: 0.96, 2.49] intermediate vs. lowest tertile; IRR: 1.71, [95% CI: 1.07, 2.73] highest vs. lowest tertile).
+A linear relationship was also seen for bladder cancer among women in the greater than 75 age group for benzene (IRR: 2.39 [95% CI: 1.29, 4.44] intermediate vs. lowest tertile; IRR: 1.94 [CI 95% CI: 1.01, 3.74] highest vs. lowest tertile), and NO2 (IRR: 1.97 [95% CI: 1.07, 3.63] intermediate vs. lowest tertile; IRR: 1.94, [95% CI: 1.03, 3.65] for highest vs. lowest tertile).
 There was no significant associate seen for men or women under age 75 for either lung or bladder cancer.

 The primary limit with the study is the accuracy of exposure assessment based on power plant emission reports.
 Additionally, a number of potential confounders such as smoking patterns and social economic status (SES) were not taken into account.
 Residents with higher power plant exposures may have greater exposure to other industrial sources of pollution or have higher exposure to other cancer risk factors such as smoking or decreased SES.
 The differential results between men and women is one of the studies novel findings, however a full exploration of effect modification by gender, the physiological causes and implications for policy, is lacking.

-Tang et al (2013) measured a number of heavy metals in 112 surface soil samples collected near a major coal-fired power plant in Huainan City, China.
+Tang et al. (2013) measured a number of heavy metals in 112 surface soil samples collected near a major coal-fired power plant in Huainan City, China.
 The authors found samples downwind from the power plant had significantly higher concentrations of heavy metals when compared to upwind.
-Based on the soil metal concentration, the authors estimated that hazard ratios and cancer risk from exposure to arsenic, cadmium, chrome and nickel was significantly higher for residents living downwind from the power plant.
+Based on the soil metal concentration, the authors estimated that hazard ratios and cancer risk from exposure to arsenic, cadmium, chrome, and nickel was significantly higher for residents living downwind from the power plant.
 The article provides a unique approach to modeling health risk based on direct soil measurements.
 They conclude that the higher average hazard quotient for communities downwind from the power plant could result in adverse health effects.